derykmakgill/website/testbtc.md

 ---

+## 04 January 2018

+[theymos](https://www.reddit.com/r/Bitcoin/comments/7nz69v/can_we_get_a_link_to_the_whitepaper_in_the_sidebar/ds61skm/) replies to a comment about adding the Bitcoin whitepaper to the sidebar of r/Bitcoin.
+He says that the whitepaper is a bad way to learn about Bitcoin.

+>The paper is not a good introduction to Bitcoin.
+It was written in 2008 (before Bitcoin even existed) in order to convince users of the cryptography mailing list that the idea was workable.
+It was never a complete description of Bitcoin, and it was never good for newbies.
+I was very familiar with crypto and P2P when I first discovered Bitcoin, and it took me a while to fully understand the paper even with the benefit of being able to ask Satoshi about any questions I had.
+It is especially not good for newbies 10 years later, when the very language we use to talk about these things has changed substantially.
+The paper is a historical artifact, very interesting and not inaccurate, but very very bad for actually gaining technical understanding of anything.

+---

 ## 15 February 2018

 Ethereum creator Vitalik Buterin says what Theymos has done to r/Bitcoin with censorship is ["deplorable."](https://twitter.com/VitalikButerin/status/964126608654151681?ref_src=twsrc%5Etfw_